 Parkersburg is a medium-sized city located in the state of West Virginia.
-With a population of 30,991 people and 15 constituent neighborhoods, Parkersburg is the third largest community in West Virginia.
+With a population of 29,403 people and 17 constituent neighborhoods, Parkersburg is the fourth largest community in West Virginia.

-The citizens of Parkersburg are slightly less educated than the national average of 21.84% for the average city or town: 15.85% of adults in Parkersburg have a bachelor's degree or advanced degree
+The percentage of adults in Parkersburg with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.15% of adults in Parkersburg have a bachelor's degree or advanced degree.

 The people who call Parkersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parkersburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Parkersburg include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Parkersburg include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Parkersburg is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Polish and Spanish.